SivaKumar972003/Section-1-Coding/README.md

 # Section-1-Coding

-This all coding programs are written int "JAVA" language
+This all coding programs are written in the "JAVA" language